What Are Pickleworms?

-Praying Mantids are recommended if not used in conjunction with chemicals as they as well as bats are among the few nocturnal predators of moths.
+Praying Mantis are recommended if not used in conjunction with chemicals as they as well as bats are among the few nocturnal predators of moths.

-Bt bacillus thuringiensis is the best bet against pickleworm, it is a bacterium that is known to kill all worms, and is readily available to home gardeners.
+Bt bacillus thuringiensisorganic pesticide is the best bet against pickleworm, it is a bacterium that is known to kill all worms, and is readily available to home gardeners.
 It’s harmless to people and pets.
 Apply it at either bloom or petal fall, or both.
 It is a stomach poison and must be ingested.
 It is more effective when applied during warm, dry weather while the larvae are actively feeding.
-Bt breaks down quickly in nature so multiple treatments per season is necessary.
+Bt breaks down quickly in nature so multiple treatments per season are necessary.

 Other Broad-spectrum organic insecticides, such as Pyrethin or malathion only as a last resort, generally used commercially and not really advisable for smaller plantings or home gardeners.
 Broad-spectrum insecticides, such as pyrethrin or malathion only as a last resort.

 Sprays/Pesticides must be applied in the pre-bloom stage to prevent injury.
 Pesticides such as pyrethroids that are more effective in cool than warm weather will work more efficiently against Fruitworms earlier in the season, and is the recommended early season chemical treatment for most Fruitworms.